130th Engineer Brigade (United States): Operation Iraqi Freedom

 The 130th Engineer Brigade mobilized for the 2003 invasion of Iraq.
 It was commanded by Colonel Gregg F. Martin.
 As preparations were being made for Operation Iraqi Freedom, the 130th Engineer Brigade was placed in charge of the largest engineering force in the theater.
 This included seven different engineering battalions as well as several separate group and company-sized elements.
 Units of the brigade were then deployed to Kuwait in early 2003, along with much of V Corps' staff.
 They would provide command and assistance for the 3rd Infantry Division, 82nd Airborne Division and 101st Airborne Division as they crossed the border to Iraq and attacked to the capitol region of Baghdad from the south.
 Coupled with the landings of the 173rd Airborne Brigade Combat Team to the north, the operation would see the US Forces surround and destroy Iraqi forces in and around the capitol.

 The first obstacle facing the brigade was "the berm", a 10-kilometer-deep defensive obstacle complex that spanned Iraq's border with Kuwait.
 The berm consisted of large tank ditches, berms of dirt, electrified fencing, and razor wire.
 It was decided that the 3rd Infantry Division's Brigade Combat Teams would breach this berm in eight locations and move through.
 The 130th Engineer brigade analyzed the berms and provided a layout of them to coalition forces.
 The 130th Engineer Brigade then conducted the actual breaches in late March, using CEV, armored combat earthmovers to build roads for tracked vehicles, while armored vehicle-launched bridges set up for wheeled vehicles.
-The 130th worked with Kuwati engineers to breach the berm in 12 places, and the 3rd Infantry Division's Brigade Combat Teams moved through, starting the Iraq War.
-After combat forces moved through, the brigade and the Kuwatis then sealed off ten of these breaches to prevent Iraqi forces from using then, leaving two open for US forces that followed from the 82nd and 101st.
+The 130th worked with Kuwaiti engineers to breach the berm in 12 places, and the 3rd Infantry Division's Brigade Combat Teams moved through, starting the Iraq War.
+After combat forces moved through, the brigade and the Kuwaitis then sealed off ten of these breaches to prevent Iraqi forces from using then, leaving two open for US forces that followed from the 82nd and 101st.

 After the breach, the 130th moved into Iraq.
 They provided support for the divisions as they advanced along the path to Baghdad.
 When a large sandstorm grounded aviation and large dust clouds became a problem, the brigade repurposed oil for use in dust abatement around airfields, allowing the 101st's fleet of AH-64 Apaches to take off and engage Iraqi ground forces on 24 March.
 Retreating Iraqi units detonated many bridges to slow the 3rd Infantry Division's advance.
 The 130th Engineers conducted rapid repairs to allow the brigades to continue to move through.
 The brigade supported combat elements moving through An Najaf, clearing roads and pathways of debris and obstacles to allow rapid movement through the city.
 The 565th Engineer Battalion built the "birthday bridge" – the longest float bridge constructed in a combat theatre with a span of 580 meters – over the Tigris River in Tikrit on Saddam Hussein's birthday, 28 April 2003.